-Title of each class: Trading Symbol Name of each exchange on which registered Common Stock, \$0.60 Par Value CWCO The NASDAQ Stock Market LLC (NASDAQ Global Selec

-The NASDAQ Stock Market LLC (NASDAQ Global Select Market)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🔀 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🖂 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Title of each class: Trading Symbol Name of each exchange on which registered Common Stock, \$0.60 Par Value CWCO The NASDAQ Stock Market LLC (NASDAQ Global Select Market) Sec curities registered purs suant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
+Yes ☐ No ☒ Indicate by check mark if the registrant is not required to file rep ports pursuant to Section 13 or Sec ction 15(d) of the Act. $\overline{\text{Yes}} \square \overline{\text{No}} \boxtimes$ or for such shorter perio n 13 or 15(d) of the Securities Exchange Act to file such reports), and (2) has been subject of this chapter) durin a File required to be submitted pursuant to r such shorter period that the registrant was lefinitions of "large acc ccelerated filer, a smaller reporting company, "smaller reporting company," and "emerging Large accelerated filer ☐ Acc elerated filer ⊠ Non-accelerated filer Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate any new or revised financial accounting st xtended transition period for complying with ange Act. \square ž - nder Section 404(b) of 2 ment's assessment of the effectiveness of its 7262(b)) by the registered public accounting If securities are registered pursuant to S ection 12(b) of the Ac ct, indicate by check mark whether er the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Sec.
-232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer |X| Smaller reporting company $\overline{\times}$ Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+The aggregate market value of common stock held by non-affiliates of the registrant, based on the closing sales price for the registrant's common shares, as reported on the NASDAQ Global Select Market on June 30, 2024, was \$395,630,506.
+As of March 10, 2025, 15,874,796 shares of the registrant's common shares were outstanding.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🔀
+Yes \square No \bowtie